 Your eye is a complex and compact structure measuring about 1 inch (2.5 centimeters) in diameter.
 It receives millions of pieces of information about the outside world, which are quickly processed by ...

 With normal vision, an image is sharply focused onto the retina.
-In farsightedness (hyperopia), the point of focus falls behind the retina, making close-up objects appear blurry. ...
+But, if you're farsighted, your cornea doesn't refract light properly, so the point of focus falls behind the retina.
+This makes close-...

 Farsightedness can be associated with several problems, such as:

 Three kinds of eye specialists, each with different training and experience, can provide routine eye care: